Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems

 \subsection{Explainable AI}

-The field of explainable AI aims to improve a user's understanding of the inner workings of complex models \cite{doshi2017towards}.
+The field of explainable AI (XAI) aims to improve a user's understanding of the inner workings of complex models \cite{doshi2017towards, adadi2018peeking}.
 Given that AI and ML models are not guaranteed to be optimal, an important objective of XAI techniques includes being able to help users identify vulnerabilities or ``bugs" within a model \cite{adebayo2020debugging} as well as identify any spurious correlations \cite{ kim2018interpretability}.
 Our work explores a scenario in which the underlying AI model, and therefore the explanation that results from it, may be suboptimal.
 We examine how, even under these settings, users can leverage explanations to ultimately improve their task performance.

+While the field of XAI has primarily focused its interests in interpretability techniques for classification-based tasks to improve AI-expert understanding \cite{zhang2019interpreting, ribeiro2016should, kim2018interpretability}, a recently growing field of XAI research has focused on explainability techniques for sequential-decision making systems \cite{chakraborti2020emerging}.
+Specifically, the subfield of explainable AI Planning (XAIP) seeks to develop methods for explaining sequential decision making problems, where an agent engages in a longer-term interaction with a user \cite{chakraborti2020emerging}.
 To provide greater context for our work, we first review the types of explanations that have been developed in sequential decision making.
-The subfield of explainable AI Planning (XAIP) seeks to develop methods for explaining sequential decision making problems, where an agent engages in a longer-term interaction with a user \cite{chakraborti2020emerging}.
-Within the community, techniques have primarily focused on explaining an agent's entire plan solutions to end-users.
+Within the community, techniques have primarily focused on explaining an agent's entire plan solution to end-users.
 A recent survey by Chakraborti et al. \citep{chakraborti2020emerging} highlights the key areas of plan explanations that have been investigated, including generating contrastive explanations~\cite{hoffmann2019explainable}, explaining unsolvable plans~\cite{sreedharan2019can}, and generating explicable plan explanations \cite{chakraborti2017plan}.